Saily eSIM for Uzbekistan

 Uzbekistan is tourist-friendly but has some key cultural and legal rules:

-Pickpocketing and bag-snatching are common in crowded areas like bazaars and on public transport.
+Pickpocketing and bag-snatching are common in crowded places like bazaars and on public transport, so keep sight of your belongings.

-It is illegal to sell alcohol and tobacco to anyone aged 20 or under.
+It is illegal to sell alcohol and tobacco to anyone under the age of 20.

 Bonus tips:

-Be mindful when posting about your visit on social media, as content deemed disrespectful about public buildings or customs could result in fines or detention.
+Be aware that posting images on social media about public buildings or criticising the government could result in fines or detention.

 More information